voc/voctomix/README-TRANSITIONS.md

 ### Future Development

-- May be have just one `configure()` in `Transitions` which returns both composites and transitions so that you only need to import the Transitions interface instead of additionally the Composties interface.
+- May be have just one `configure()` in `Transitions` which returns both composites and transitions so that you only need to import the Transitions interface instead of additionally the composites interface.
 - Decide in which way three source scenarios like *c*(A<sub>1</sub>,B) &harr; *c*(A<sub>2</sub>,B) or *c*(A,B<sub>1</sub>) &harr; *c*(A,B<sub>2</sub>) can profite from any kind of specialized transitions.
 - What about unlimited sources?
 - add additional composite operations (like visual mirroring)?